medijay/Color-flipper/README.md

-# Color-flipper
+#Color- flipper
-A simple and hex color flipper using html,css and javascript
+A simple and hex color flipper using Html, css and Javascript